luiisca/obsidian-periodic-notes-calendar/README.md

 **Command Palette**

-Access the Command Palette (Cmd/Ctrl + P) and type `Periodic Notes Calendar:`
+Access the Command Palette (Cmd/Ctrl + P) and type `Periodic notes calendar:`

 **Calendar UI**

-1. Click the calendar icon in the ribbon or use the command `Periodic Notes Calendar: Open Calendar`
+1. Click the calendar icon in the ribbon or use the command `Periodic notes calendar: Toggle calendar interface`
 2. Select a date to create or open a note for that day

 ### Floating Mode